pluja/awesome-privacy/README.md

 Such programs come filled with trackers and telemetry.
 You can get a full list of reasons of why you should **not** use Adobe [here](https://www.gnu.org/proprietary/malware-adobe.html).
 Almost the same apply for many privative editors.

 <img width="16" src="misc/check.png"> </img>  **Instead use**
-- [Olive Video Editor](https://olivevideoeditor.org/) - Free open-source advanced non-linear video editor currently in Alpha state.
 - [kdenlive](https://kdenlive.org/) - Open source video editor.
 Free and easy to use for any purpose, forever.
+- [LosslessCut](https://github.com/mifi/lossless-cut) - LosslessCut aims to be the ultimate cross platform FFmpeg GUI for extremely fast and lossless operations on video, audio, subtitle and other related media files.
+- [Olive Video Editor](https://olivevideoeditor.org/) - Free open-source advanced non-linear video editor currently in Alpha state.
 - [Shotcut](https://www.shotcut.org/) - Shotcut is a free, open source and simple cross-platform video editor.

 ## VPNs